The more you know about something, the harder it gets to speak about that thing in simple terms, right?

 So, the simple words habit actually does two things.
 It brings us way closer to our audience and it deepens our own understanding so that we can come up with more meaningful results.

 What are you currently working on?
 Can you describe it using simple words?

-(PS: My course “Crack the Clarity Code” helps you with this.)
+(PS: My free course “Crack the Clarity Code” helps you with this.)